 Dr. Celeste CollinsDr.
 Celeste Collins obtained her medical degree from the Pretoria University in 1984, and graduated from South African College of Family Medicine in 1994.
 She practiced in South Africa and England before immigrating to Canada in 1998.
 She has worked in Manitoba, British Columbia, and Moose Factory Ontario.
 She joined the Trent Hills Family Health Team, with her husband, Dr. Jaun Bothma, in October 2009.

 Celeste is a preceptor with the University of Toronto teaching practice in Campbellford.
 She has been a lecturer at Northern Ontario School of Medicine, a lecturer/preceptor at Queen’s University, and is currently the Advanced Cardiac Life Support (ACLS) instructor for this area.
-She has been a member of the Canadian College of Family Physicians since 2004.
+She is a fellow of the Canadian College of Family Physicians.

 Ms. Dalby graduated from the Primary Health Care Nurse Practitioner Program at Queen’s University in 2006 where she received the A.J.
 Baumgart Award for Outstanding Academic Achievement.
 She holds a B.Sc.N.
 (University of British Columbia), Critical Care Certificate (BCIT), and a B.A. in Political Science (York University) and has worked in a variety of government, corporate, non-governmental and social justice environments.